imthenachoman/How-To-Secure-A-Linux-Server/README.md

 ### Why Secure Your Server

-I assume you're using this guide becuase you, hopefully, already understand why good security is important.
+I assume you're using this guide because you, hopefully, already understand why good security is important.
 That is a heavy topic onto itself and breaking it down is out-of-scope for this document.
 If you don't know the answer to that question, I advise you research it first.

 At a high level, the second a  device, like a server, is in the public domain -- i.e visible to the outside world -- it becomes a target for bad-actors.
 An unsecured device is a playground for bad-actors who want access to confidential data, or to add nodes to their coordinated large-scale DDOS attacks.